 We currently are not generating any revenue from our Technology segment.

 Shipping and Handling

 The Company classifies shipping and handling charged to customers as revenues and classifies costs relating to shipping and handling as cost of revenues.

 Advertising expense is charged to operations as incurred.
-Advertising expense was $379 and $827 for the years ended January 2, 2021 and December 28, 2019, respectively.
+Advertising expense totaled $nil and $91 for the 13 weeks ended April 3, 2021 and March 28, 2020, respectively.

 Fair Value Measurements

 ASC Topic 820, “Fair Value Measurements and Disclosures,” requires disclosure of the fair value of financial instruments held by the Company.
 ASC Topic 825, “Financial Instruments,” defines fair value, and establishes a three-level valuation hierarchy for disclosures of fair value measurement that enhances disclosure requirements for fair value measures.
 The three levels of valuation hierarchy are defined as follows: Level 1 - inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets.
 Level 2 – to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 Level 3 – inputs to the valuation methodology are unobservable and significant to the fair value measurement.